intel-lab-lkp/linux/Documentation/driver-api/media/tx-rx.rst

 happening.

-One way to address this is to configure the transmitter side explicitly to LP-11 or LP-111 mode, which requires support from the transmitter hardware.
+One way to address this is to configure the transmitter side explicitly to LP-11 or LP-111 state, which requires support from the transmitter hardware.
 This is not universally available.
 Many devices return to this state once streaming is stopped while the state after power-on is LP-00 or LP-000.